What Is a Bear Trap in Trading?

 Hedging

-Traders can also mitigate some of the risks presented by bear traps by using derivative products - such as CFDs, futures contracts and options - to hedge against unforeseen adverse market movements.
+Traders can also mitigate some of the risks presented by bear traps by using derivative products - such as CFDs, futures contracts and options - to hedge against adverse market movements.

 Final Thoughts